lkodinsson/IngenuityTTRPG/Core_Rules/Character_Features.md

 ### Secondary Stats

-Characters also have several *secondary stats*: *health*, *endurance*, *stamina*, *focus*, *fortitude*, *initiative*, *willpower*, *deflection*, *evasion*, *speed*, and *size*.
+Characters also have several *secondary stats*: *health*, *endurance*, *stamina*, *focus*, *fortitude*, *reflexes*, *willpower*, *deflection*, *evasion*, *speed*, and *size*.
 These stats are derived from other sources, such as your primary stats, other character features, and your equipment.
 For example: *armour rating* and *damage reduction* are determined by what your character is wearing, while *speed* and *size* are determined by your character's ancestry.
 The first four of the secondary stats (health, endurance, stamina, and focus) are also considered *resources*.
 Resources have current and maximum values, and they may be spent or damaged.

 <!--
 ##### Table: Secondary Stats